Pope John XII: Character and reputation

 However, other contemporaries also accused John of immoral behaviour.
 For example, Ratherius of Verona wrote:

 What improvement could be looked for if one who was leading an immoral life, who was bellicose and perjured, and who was devoted to hunting, hawking, gaming, and wine, were to be elected to the Apostolic See?

 In the end though, much of the subsequent extreme condemnation of John XII is derived from the accusations recorded by Liudprand of Cremona.
 So according to fiercely anti-Catholic Louis Marie DeCormenin:

 John XII was worthy of being the rival of Elagabalus ... a robber, a murderer, and incestuous person, unworthy to represent Christ upon the pontifical throne ...
 This abominable priest soiled the chair of St. Peter for nine entire years and deserved to be called the most wicked of popes.

+Satirical print by Maurice Lachâtre portraying Pope John XII with a mistress, referencing medieval accusations about his conduct.

 The historian Ferdinand Gregorovius was somewhat more sympathetic:

 John's princely instincts were stronger than his taste for spiritual duties, and the two natures—that of Octavian and that of John the Twelfth—stood in unequal conflict.
 Called as he was in the immaturity of youth to a position which gave him claims on the reverence of the world, his judgment deserted him, and he plunged into the most unbridled sensuality.
 The Lateran palace was turned into an abode of riot and debauchery.
 The gilded youths of the city were his daily companions ...
 The son of the glorious Alberic thus fell a sacrifice to his own unbridled passion, and to the anomalous position which he held as Prince and Pope at the same time.
 His youth, the greatness of his father, the tragic discords of his position, claim for him a lenient judgment.

 Even Horace Mann, a papal defender, was forced to acknowledge:

 There cannot be a doubt that John XII was anything but what a Pope, the chief pastor of Christendom, should have been.